Product Designer

 Everything in the Staff Product Designer role, plus:

-- Product knowledge: Deeply understand the technology and features within your stage and have knowledge of the end-to-end GitLab product.
+- Product knowledge: Have deep knowledge of the technology and capabilities in your projects.
+Proactively learn and have working knowledge of the end-to-end product.

-- Thought leadership: Lead and bring a UX voice to complex scenarios, build trust between UX and other disciplines, interface with managers and leaders, and enable other designers to engage on large (stage or section-wide) initiatives.
+- Thought leadership: Promote best practices and support others in advocating for them.
+Bring a UX voice to complex scenarios and build trust with other disciplines.
+Enable designers to engage on large-scale initiatives.

-- Mentoring: Actively engage with and support other designers’ career development, mentor cross-functional team members and UX leaders, and foster a skill-building environment within the department.
+- Mentoring: Provide impactful feedback to UX members and mentor them throughout product development.
+Support designers’ career development, mentor cross-functional team members and UX leaders, and foster a skill-building environment within the department.

-- Vision: Influence the vision and roadmap of your stage, connecting it to the broader product and company objectives.
+- Vision: Influence the vision and roadmap of your projects to ensure they are user-centered and connected to company goals.

-- Goal setting: Help your stage set achievable, measurable, and impactful goals that drive results.
+- Goal setting: Help set achievable, measurable, and impactful goals for your projects that drive results.

-- Supporting others: Support peers in their working rhythm and self-care, and translate their successes, concerns, feedback, and morale to their managers and leadership.
+- Supporting others: Support peers in their working rhythm.
+Translate their successes, concerns, and morale to leadership.

 Principal Requirements